perrornet/perrornet.github.io/source/_posts/aiohttp-asyncio-RunTimeError.md

 tags:
     - bug
 ---
-首先，你可能遇到了AssertionError: There is no current event loop in thread ‘Thread-1’。这是因为asyncio程序中的每个线程都有自己的事件循环，但只有在主线程中才会自动创建一个事件循环。因此，如果你在子线程中调用asyncio.get_event_loop()，你将会遇到此错误。
+Firstly, you may have encountered the AssertionError: There is no current event loop in thread 'Thread-1'.
+This is because each thread in an asyncio program has its own event loop, but only the main thread will automatically create an event loop.
+Therefore, if you call asyncio.get_event_loop() in a sub-thread, you will encounter this error.

-为了解决这个问题，你需要在启动线程时显式地创建和设置事件循环，示例代码如下：
+To solve this problem, you need to explicitly create and set an event loop when starting the thread.
+Sample code is as follows:

 ```
 loop = asyncio.new_event_loop()